Code-Institute-Submissions/Linushf-bio-resume_JanResub/README.md

     - HTML - WC3 - no errors was returned when passing through the official W3C Validator
     ![W3C validator test](assets/images/W3c-html.png "W3C validator test")
     - CSS - Jigsaw - no errors was returned when passing through the official (jigsaw) Validator
-    - Accessibility - I generated a report i devtool lighthouse to make sure that colors and fonts are easy to read and accessible.
+    - Accessibility - I generated a report in devtool lighthouse to make sure that colors and fonts are easy to read and accessible.

     ![W3C validator test](assets/images/lighthouse.png "Lighthouse test")

 - __Browsers__